jmahfoud/Playaa/README.md

-This is the start of the GSU Hackathon MLH Playaa application for the Anthem "go outside challenge"
+This is the start of the GSU Hackathon MLH Playaa application for the "go outside challenge"